Jerry R. Balentine, DO, FACEP

 Dr. Balentine received his undergraduate degree from McDaniel College in Westminster, Maryland.
 He attended medical school at the Philadelphia College of Osteopathic Medicine graduating in1983.
 He completed his internship at St. Joseph's Hospital in Philadelphia and his Emergency Medicine residency at Lincoln Medical and Mental Health Center in the Bronx, where he served as chief resident.

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-- In the U.S., one to three people die from rabies each year.
+- In the U.S., one or two people die from rabies each year.

 - Animal vaccinations and postexposure prophylaxis protocols have nearly eradicated rabies in the U.S.

 Rabies is a viral illness spread via the saliva of an infected animal.
 This occurs usually through biting a human or another animal.
 Transmission can also occur through saliva touching an open wound or touching mucous membranes.

 Rabies is caused by the rabies virus.
 The virus infects the brain and ultimately leads to death.
 After being bitten by a rabid animal, the virus is deposited in the muscle and subcutaneous tissue.
 For most of the incubation period (which is usually one to three months), the virus stays close to the exposure site.
 The virus then travels via peripheral nerves to the brain and from there, again via peripheral nerves, to nearly all parts of the body.